pypancsv/pypancsv/docs/pres201901a/index.md

 >
 > It's yet _another_ list-like data structure called a `numpy.ndarray`.
 >
-> To write back to disk as a 1-column CSV or Excel file, we'll want to turn it back into a Series, which is what we do on the last line _(giving the first column the name "Emails" because that feels like a good name)_.
+> To write back to disk as a 1-column CSV or Excel file, we'll want to turn it back into a Series, which is what we do on the last line _(giving the first column the name "Emails" because that feels like a good name)_, so we can take advantage of "`.to_csv(...)`."
 >
 > If instead we had put `uniquenonnullemails_ndarray` inside `print(...)`, we would have seen the data surrounded by square brackets, separated by a space but no commas.
 If we had wanted commas as a separator, we would have put it inside of `print(list(...))` to form `print(list(uniquenonnullemails_ndarray))`.